Data Security Posture Management (DSPM)

 Access fusion — who can reach the crown jewels

 DSPM joins each data store with CIEM effective permissions to build access edges: every identity with a read/write/delete/admin path to a sensitive store, flagged external if the principal sits outside your tenant boundary.
 Access breadth feeds the risk score, so a sensitive store readable by many identities — or by any external principal — ranks far above one only its owning service can reach.
-An over-privileged or external principal with read access on a sensitive store also raises a dspm.access-<class> finding.
+An over-privileged or external principal with read access on a sensitive store also raises an access finding.

 Exposure and runtime detection

-public,unencrypted,over_shared(read granted too widely, or to an external principal), andcross_boundary(readable across tenant/region/account) exposures.
-A public, unencrypted PII bucket scores near the top; a private, encrypted, low-sensitivity store scores low. - Data detection & response (DDR) tails access and query logs to catch anomalies against a per-store, per-identity baseline — mass reads, first-time sensitive access, anomalous queries, and exfiltration patterns.
+- Data detection & response (DDR) tails access and query logs to catch anomalies against a per-store, per-identity baseline — mass reads, first-time sensitive access, anomalous queries, and exfiltration patterns.
 DDR records only the shape of the anomaly (counts, never the data read); alerting is always on, while quarantine/deny response is opt-in per policy.

 Compliance mapping